trequartista11/YOLO-Custom-Object-Detection/README.md

 So before you execute this tool, you better prepare your training images folder and YOLO formatted label and adjust the path to your own image and label ddirectory

 # 4. Training
-Here i clone YOLO train custom data from ultralytics on https://github.com/ultralytics/yolov3/wiki/Train-Custom-Data, and follow the training and detection instructions from there.
+After you've done with 3rd step, go create image file list as instructed on ultralytics repository on https://github.com/ultralytics/yolov3/wiki/Train-Custom-Data by using "create_image_file_list" code by also adjusting your file directory path and follow the rest training and detection instructions from ultralytics repo.